drivet/website/content/blog/miscellanea/theremin-intro.md

 It seems like such a minor, throwaway line, but I feel like it succinctly captures how the uninitiated must have felt about electricity back then.
 Daisy is downright _afraid_ of it.
-Steam, and fire are very direct and literal sources of energy, but electricity is much more abstract.
+Steam and fire are very direct and literal sources of energy, but electricity is much more abstract.
 You never see the electricity moving or burning, even as the motor spins or the lamp shines.